Memphis Showboats (2022): History

 The Showboats name and branding is based on the original Memphis Showboats of the original United States Football League.
 On November 15, 2022, it was announced that the Showboats were joining the United States Football League (USFL) to fill the Tampa Bay Bandits' spot after the team announced their hiatus for the 2023 USFL season.
 On the same day, Todd Haley was announced as the Showboats' inaugural head coach.
 Players and coaches from the existing Bandits team were transferred to the Showboats.

 The Showboats finished the 2023 USFL season with a 5–5 record, placing third in the USFL South Division.
-The did not make the playoffs in 2023.

-After the 2023 season, the showboats fired Head Coach Todd Haley.
+They did not make the playoffs in 2023.
+After the 2023 season, the Showboats fired Haley.

 In September 2023, Axios reported that the XFL was in advanced talks with the USFL to merge the two leagues prior to the start of their 2024 seasons.
 On September 28, 2023, the XFL and USFL announced their intent to merge, pending regulatory approval.
-The merger was made official on December 31, 2023, and the league intends to begin its combined season on March 30, 2024.
+The merger was made official on December 31, 2023, and the league announced it would begin its combined season on March 30, 2024.

 On January 3, 2024, the Showboats hired former New Orleans Breakers Head Coach and NFL Offensive Coordinator John DeFilippo.

 The Showboats concluded the inaugural 2024 UFL season season with a 2–8 record, placing third in the USFL Conference and missing the playoffs.
 On June 2, 2024, the Showboats played the Houston Roughnecks, who were tied for last place with the showboats.
 It was announced that the winner of the game would receive the number one overall pick in the 2024 UFL draft.
-The Showboats would win 19-12, earning the number one pick.
+The Showboats would win 19–12, earning the number one pick.
 The Showboats would be unable to capitalize on that first overall draft pick, as Jason Bean, whom the Showboats selected, chose not to sign with the team and stayed with the Indianapolis Colts.

 On August 2, 2024, the Showboats General manager Dennis Polian stepped down from his position.

-On August 9, 2024, DeFilippo and the Showboats parted ways after a 2-8 season in 2024.
+On August 9, 2024, DeFilippo and the Showboats parted ways after a 2–8 season in 2024.